The Ring of the Nibelung

 As the Norns weave their rope around the rocks, it breaks, signifying the end of Erda’s foreknowledge, but does this mean fate no longer rules, that humanity is now completely free?

-Fate (or lot) is mentioned infrequently in the text of the Ring, mostly in Valkyrie (Porter ed.
-83, 104, 119, 141, 143), but the Fate motif is heard frequently (ex: when Brunnhilde enters to prepare Siegmund for death, before the Wanderer/Erda confrontation, at Siegfried’s discovery of Brunnhilde, her confusion at his later betrayal, at Siegfried’s last breath, at the immolation scene).
+Fate is mentioned infrequently in the text of the Ring, mostly in Valkyrie (Porter ed.
+83, 104, 119, 141, 143), but the Fate motif is heard frequently in the music: when Brunnhilde enters to prepare Siegmund for death, before the Wanderer/Erda confrontation, at Siegfried’s discovery of Brunnhilde, her confusion at his later betrayal, at Siegfried’s last breath, at the immolation scene.

 When we next see Siegfried and Brunnhilde, both receive new motifs (Siegfried’s is a majestic version of his horn call), signifying their new relationship and new beginning.
 Brunnhilde is no longer the warrior maid but a mortal woman, her music soft and feminine.
 Unfortunately, the hope heard in these new themes won’t last long.
-Both of them are unknowingly caught up and manipulated by the old order.
-They too must perish before humanity can be truly free of the gods’ influence.
+Both of them are unknowingly caught up and manipulated by the old order and the curse on the ring.
+They too must perish before humanity can truly be free of the gods’ influence.

 Brunnhilde lost her strength and wisdom along with her virginity: “the maidenly source of all my strength was taken away by the hero to whom I now bow my head” (SS).
 She regrets that their time together prevents him from exploring the world and performing heroic deeds.